ntu-dasl-sg/tephra-spatial-public/README.md

 - License: GNU General Public License v3.0
 - Availability: https://github.com/geoscience-community-codes/tephra2
 - Program size: 963 KB
 - Hardware requirements: The inversion model requires MPI (Message Passing Interface) libraries and should be run on a computing cluster with multiple compute nodes.
+The forward model can be compiled without MPI installed.

 ## TEPHRA2 QUICK START